-Document / File Name Description Micro Focus Fortify ScanCentral SAST Installation, Configuration, and Usage Guide SC_SAST_Guide <version>.pdf</version> This document provides information about how to install, configure, and use Fortify ScanCentral SAST to streamline the static code analysis process.
+Document / File Name Description Installation, Configuration, and Usage Guide SC_SAST_Guide <version>.pdf</version> configure, and use Fortify ScanCentral SAST to streamline the static code analysis process.
 It is written for anyone who intends to install, configure, or use Fortify ScanCentral SAST to offload the resource-intensive translation and scanning phases of their Fortify Static Code Analyzer process.